 PXU Superintendent Dr. Chad Gestson has a vision for PXU to have 25 high schools by 2025.
 Wilson College Prep became the next school in that vision, opening in 2017.
 In 2020, the PXU Digital Academy found a permanent home, and the Maryvale Gifted and Talented Academy space was renovated to provide more opportunities for students.
 In early 2021, Phoenix Union launched its first micro school in South Phoenix with the approval of Advanced Readiness at Chavez High (ARCH) located at Cesar Chavez High School in Laveen.

-The next innovative additions to the PXU portfolio of schools will be PXU City in the Fall of 2022 and an educator preparatory high school in the Fall of 2023.
+The next innovative additions to the PXU portfolio of schools will be PXU City in the Fall of 2022 and an educator preparatory high school (to be named later) in the Fall of 2023.
 PXU City, where the entire city of Phoenix is the classroom, will provide students with the opportunity to take courses at multiple campuses while participating in clubs, sports, and the arts at any school in the PXU portfolio.
 An educator preparatory will be developed and launched in the Fall of 2023 to serve as a hub for students wanting to enter the education profession.
 All initial costs associated with this school will be funded by a generous grant from the Pharos Foundation.

 Phoenix Union High School, 1895 (closed 1982)

 West High School, 1949 (closed 1983)

 East High School, 1964 (closed 1982)

 Cyesis Center, 1964